Landslide prompts closure on Denali park road in Alaska

 DENALI NATIONAL PARK AND PRESERVE, Alaska (AP) — Road access in a popular national park in Interior Alaska is being restricted due to a long-running landslide issue that has been exacerbated by climate change, the park announced Tuesday.

-The road runs through 92 miles (148 kilometers) of Denali National Park and Preserve.
+The lone road through Denali National Park and Preserve spans 92 miles (148 kilometers).
 Nearly half it — the area west of mile 43 — closed Tuesday to nonessential vehicles, pedestrians and bikes because of unsafe conditions caused by a landslide in the Polychrome Pass area, according to a statement from the park.

 Buses, the main way for visitors to access the park, will continue to run to mile 42.